Lsyncd Alternative for Real-Time Sync

 • File server and NAS sync: File servers (either Windows or Linux based) and NAS (often Linux or BSD based) are used to store and share files, and are typically used in organizations that have multiple employees or locations.
 Synchronizing file servers ensures that all users have access to the latest files and reduces the risk of data loss or inconsistencies.
 Resilio enables fast, reliable, and scalable real-time sync for as many file servers as needed.
 Optionally, for those on WIndows, Resilio offers DFS replication via turnkey DFSR Replacement for DFS namespaces.

 • Web server deployment, distribution, and sync: Web servers (NginX, NodeJS, Apache, IIS) are typically used to ensure high availability and fast response times.
 Synchronizing many web servers in real-time ensures that all servers have the latest content and reduces the risk of downtime or errors.
 They can also be rapidly load balanced and protected.
-Resilio Connect offers a low latency, real-time automated deployment solution for web servers (to sync content, codes, and apps) where you can publish one (to a single source of truth) and synchronize to many—in parallel.
+Resilio Platform offers a low latency, real-time automated deployment solution for web servers (to sync content, codes, and apps) where you can publish one (to a single source of truth) and synchronize to many—in parallel.

 • App server sync: App servers and their hosted applications may need to rapidly deployed or updated to ensure all files (build files, containers, or other code and apps) is synchronized.
 Resilio can do this such that it’s easy to automate distribution and sync across many servers at once; typically used to ensure high availability and fast response times for application users.
 Synchronizing app servers ensures that all servers have the latest application code and reduces the risk of downtime or errors.
 Resilio ensures all app servers are in sync within sub-five-seconds and that they can be easily set up for active-active high availability to shorten recovery times and simplify failover.

-• Disaster Recovery: If you need real-time replication for disaster recovery to meet faster RTOs and RPOs measured in seconds, Resilio Connect gives you the speed and flexibility you need.
+• Disaster Recovery: If you need real-time replication for disaster recovery to meet faster RTOs and RPOs measured in seconds, Resilio Platform gives you the speed and flexibility you need.
 You can have as many sites and locations as needed.

-• WAN Optimization: It’s worth noting that Resilio Connect can be used to synchronize multiple servers across multiple locations.
+• WAN Optimization: It’s worth noting that Resilio Platform can be used to synchronize multiple servers across multiple locations.
 Through a proprietary, UDP-based WAN optimization capability called Zero Gravity Transport™ (ZGT), Resilio is able to overcome packet loss and latency on WANs.
 This works by:

 • Calculating the ideal send rate via a congestion control algorithm.